willrhoda4/skenestunts_production/server/handlers/README.txt

             TEAM_IMAGES=        Google Drive ID for profile photos folder BACKGROUND_IMAGES=  Google Drive ID for background images folder

+            DATABASE_URL=       This variable will automatically be set by Heroku in production, and is automatically updated as account credentials are automatically updated.

+                                If you're not using Heroku Postgres, you may need to use the PG_ variables below in production.

+        The following environment variables can be used to connect locally to a database during development (just uncomment the code in database.js):

             PG_USER=            Postgres user for local development
             PG_HOST=            Postgres host for local development
             PG_DATABASE=        Postgres database for local development
             PG_PASSWORD=        Postgres password for local development
             PG_PORT=            Postgres port for local development

     Database: